It’s important to report sexual misconduct.

 What if the victim does not want to file an official complaint?

 Even though victims of sexual misconduct are encouraged to file complaints, there may be times when they do not want to say anything.
-If you know the victim, encourage him/her to seek medical and counseling assistance.
+If you know the victim, encourage them to seek medical and counseling assistance.

 While university officials will make every effort to adhere to the wishes of the victim, officials must balance the needs of the individual with the obligation to protect the safety and well being of the community at large.
 Therefore, depending on the seriousness of the alleged incident, further action may be necessary.